 This is exactly the type of experience that Rouse wants students to have at the Wilson School.
 She says the school's undergraduate major sets Princeton apart from other policy schools, which typically offer only graduate programs.
 Princeton’s multidisciplinary, liberal arts major is designed for students who are passionate about public policy.

-Students at the Wilson School are taught to think about policy questions from multiple perspectives, whether it is history, political science, economics or psychology.
+Students at the Princeton School of Public and International Affairs are taught to think about policy questions from multiple perspectives, whether it is history, political science, economics or psychology.
 The faculty includes engineers, legal scholars, sociologists and more, as well as practitioners such as former government officials and diplomats who bring real-world experience to Princeton's classrooms.

 A highlight of the Wilson School major is the policy task force, where students spend a semester tackling a current domestic or international policy challenge.
 A faculty member with expertise in the topic area leads the course, and students often conclude their work by presenting recommendations to the policymakers directly involved with an issue, such as meeting with staff at the U.S. Department of State or Health and Human Services.